-Knowledge Checks are simply questions set up you confidence that you understand the topic.
+Knowledge Checks are simply questions set up throughout this book to help give you confidence that you understand the topic.

 Questions on your ONLINE Final Exam are found at the back of this book.

 We recommend that you print out the exam and use it as a basis for answering questions on your ONLINE exam.